What We Do

 We desire for our guests to experience healing and seek treatment for addictions and mental health related issues.

-We offer Bible Studies once a day at 10:30 a.m. to help guests seek God’s plan for their lives.
+We offer Bible Studies daily at 10:30am and on Mondays and Fridays at 1:30pm to help guests seek God’s plan for their lives.

 The Chapel of the Good Shepherd

 Our new Chapel is located on the second floor of our building and serves as a sacred meeting space for a variety of support groups.

 Medical and Mental Health Specialists